Secret beaches are the stuff of vacation dreams. But in Florida, hidden and unspoiled beaches are as rare as flamingos.

 Alcohol: The list of items barred from the refuge do not specifically list alcohol, but since picnicking is not allowed, that probably includes alcohol.

-Location and directions to Hobe Sound National Wildlife Refuge: The quickest route is to exit I-95 at County Road 708, also known as Bridge Road, and drive two miles east.
+Location and directions to Hobe Sound National Wildlife Refuge: The quickest route is to exit I-95 at County Road 708, also known as Bridge Road, and drive 7.5 miles east.
 Once you cross the Intracoastal, you pass through a lovely section of road lined with arching ficus trees.
 At the ocean, there is a free parking lot for an excellent public beach, Hobe Sound Martin County Beach Park.
-Turn left and drive 3 miles north.
-The road dead-ends at Hobe Sound NWR.
+Turn left and drive three miles north.
+The road dead-ends at Hobe Sound National Wildlife Refuge

 If you come from the south, consider getting off I-95 at Indiantown Road and driving up Jupiter Island for a scenic drive past mansions.
 You’ll pass the Jupiter Lighthouse and Blowing Rocks Preserve on your way north.